EZCorp warns on third-quarter outlook, cites falling gold prices

+March 3 The following are the top stories in the Financial Times.
+Reuters has not verified these stories and does not vouch for their accuracy.

-Pawn and payday lender EZCorp Inc (EZPW.O) said it expects to fall short of its third-quarter profit forecast as plunging gold price crimps margins, sending its shares down 8 percent.
+July 1 Pawn and payday lender EZCorp Inc said it expects to fall short of its third-quarter profit forecast as plunging gold price crimps margins, sending its shares down 8 percent.

 The company said it would take a charge of between $21 million and $24 million in the third quarter and expects second-half earnings to be hit by 35 cents or more.